 The percentage of ordinary shares beneficially owned after this offering and the Concurrent Private Placement is based on the number of ordinary shares that will be outstanding upon the completion of this offering.
-The percentages assume no exercise by the underwriters of their option to purchase additional shares and assume our issuance and sale of \$20.0 million of ordinary shares in the Concurrent Private Placement and do not give effect to any shares that may be acquired by our shareholders, directors or executive officers in this offering.
+The percentages assume no exercise by the underwriters of their option to purchase additional shares and assume our issuance and sale of \$20.0 million of ordinary shares in the Concurrent Private Placement (assuming a purchase price equal to the midpoint of the price range set forth on the cover page of this prospectus) and do not give effect to any shares that may be acquired by our shareholders, directors or executive officers in this offering.